aymericbeaumet/blog/_drafts/prevent-chromedp-chromium-zombie-processes-from-stacking.md

 > group, the signal is delivered to each process that is a member of the group.

 This encouraged me to continue in that direction.
-Reading `man ps` taught me the `ps -g` flag, which allows to list all the processes belonging to a given process group (in this case of the Go process group PID _46499_):
+Reading `man ps` taught me the `ps -g` flag, which allows listing all the processes belonging to a given process group (in this case of the Go process group PID _46499_):

 ```bash